Send a Letter to the EditorShare Our Message With Your Local Media

 Dear Editor,

-I am writing to you with an urgent plea for attention to the ongoing humanitarian catastrophe in Sudan.
-The crisis has escalated beyond comprehension, yet the world’s silence persists.
-The lack of media coverage is deeply concerning, and I urge you to bring attention to the devastating situation, particularly in Darfur, where atrocities more horrifying than those of the 2003 genocide in Sudan continue to unfold with each passing day.
+of media coverage is deeply concerning, and I urge you to bring attention to the devastating situation, particularly in Darfur, where atrocities more horrifying than those of the 2003 genocide in Sudan continue to unfold with each passing day.

 In the past weeks, there has not been a minute of silence with indiscriminate bombing and heavy artillery shelling resounding continuously across El Fasher, Khartoum, and towns in the Blue Nile region, leaving civilian homes, health facilities, and vital infrastructure in ruins.
-Over 75% of health facilities in the conflict-affected areas of Sudan are now non-functional, and diseases, likely linked to environmental damage from the ongoing conflict, are spreading rapidly, causing severe pain, blindness, and long-term disabilities for the already starved victims of war and genocide.
+Over 75% of health facilities in the conflict-affected areas of Sudan are now non-functional.
+This comes as diseases, likely linked to chemical materials used in the bombing from the shelling, are spreading rapidly, causing severe pain, blindness, and long-term disabilities for the already starved victims of war and genocide.
+Access to health services and clean water is becoming scarcer with each passing day.

+The former US administration determined the killing in Darfur genocide, still little has been done to end it or hold perpetrators accountable.
 This genocide, unfolding in real-time, is a moral and ethical crisis that demands immediate attention.
 Media coverage is essential to draw the world’s focus to the plight of the Sudanese people and to spur the political action needed to save lives.
 Silence not only emboldens the perpetrators but also deepens the suffering of the victims.
 Therefore, I urge you to use your platform to expose the atrocities occurring in Sudan, where millions are struggling to survive against unimaginable odds.

 Thank you for your kind consideration.